CodeAndChaosDev/cybersecurity-notes/tryhackme-notes/Cybersecurity101/Web-Application/OWASP-TOP10/Insecure-Design.md

 ## Practical Example Try Hack Me
 Navigate to http://MACHINE_IP:85 and access joseph's account.
 Identify the weakness in its password reset process and consider how it can be exploited.

+Now This Challenge is based on the Insecure Design Flaw, which basically means we can bruteforce some sort of feature in a website that grant us access to something.
+In this case, we are allowed to bruteforce the reset password feature, and by choosing the color, we can easily guess what color is it.
+In this case was green.

+Getting the new password and entering the account we get: THM{Not_3ven_c4tz_c0uld_sav3_U!}.